 Simulators and emulators can’t test the following elements:

-• CPU performance.
+- CPU performance.
 CPU parameters can be measured in many ways, including hyperthreading frame pointers, processor frequency, cache size, instruction counts, or thermal measures, but not with a simulator or emulator.
-The performance of the CPU is an end result, not a stepping stone towards the release of a product.
+The performance of the CPU is a result, not a stepping stone towards the release of a product.
 QA engineers have been using some types of performance test hardware for years that simulate CPU performance.
 But these tests can only be used to verify a product meets specs.

-• Compatibility with other applications.
+- Compatibility with other applications.
 To learn the compatibility between two different systems, developers must first use simulators.
 They mimic the hardware of one system and then use emulators to copy the software for the second.
 At some point, though, a problem arises.
-If developers are using emulators to test compatibility, they’ll end up testing with the software that’s compatible, not the real-world hardware that’s actually in use.
+If developers are using emulators to test compatibility, they’ll end up testing with the compatible software, not the real-world hardware that’s actually in use.

 Final Word